ajayeoba/LHL_Statistical-Modelling-Project/README.md

 The Goal of get statistical data using API requests.
 And use the result to build a statistical model to get insite on the relationship between the number of available bikes in a bike station and the average distance between the bike station and restaurants

 ## Process
-**Step 1**: Understand the API data using the API documentation and sample results **Step 2**: Collected data from CityBikes (https://citybik.es/) by calling its api endpoint and specifying location.
+1. Understand the API data using the API documentation and sample results
+2. Collected data from CityBikes (https://citybik.es/) by calling its api endpoint and specifying location.
 The result contained details about the bike station including the longitiude, latitude and number of Bikes in that chosen location
-**Step 3**: Collected Restaurant data from Foursquare API and Yelp API by passing the latitude and longitude rerieved from the CityBikes Bike stations
+3. Collected Restaurant data from Foursquare API and Yelp API by passing the latitude and longitude rerieved from the CityBikes Bike stations
-**Step 4**: Joined data retrieved from Foursquare API and Yelp API **step 5**: Explored the data using data Visualisation **step 6**: Created a database from the merged data using sqlite **step 7**: created a model to show the relationship between the number of available bikes and the average distance to restaurants in that location
+4. Joined data retrieved from Foursquare API and Yelp API
+5. Explored the data using data Visualisation
+6. Created a database from the merged data using sqlite
+7. created a model to show the relationship between the number of available bikes and the average distance to restaurants in that location